-- Check everyone in your car for injuries.
+- Check if anyone in your car is injured.
 If someone is seriously hurt, then call 911.

 - If possible, pull over to a safe area and don’t block traffic.
 Blocking traffic may prevent emergency vehicles from reaching their destination.

-- Look for leaking fluids, especially gas, as well as for smoke, sparks, or fire.
+- Look for leaking fluids, especially gas, as well as smoke, sparks, or fire.

 - Call the Police using a non-emergency number.
 Don’t use 911 to report a minor car accident.
 Just do an Internet search for “local Police non-emergency number” to find the right number to call in your local area.

 - Take pictures of the damage to all vehicles involved in the crash.
 If you have a dashcam, make sure you lock the footage of the accident, so it doesn’t get overwritten.